 Camera: Medium close-up side-on, 60mm macro, 240fps slow-motion.

-Lighting: Single warm candle from camera-side, deep shadow background.
+Lighting: Single warm candle from the camera side, deep shadow

 Aspect: 9:16.
 Duration: 5s.